mikeobeid/kinneret-app/README.md

 ## 🌊 About

-The Kinneret BioGeo Lab is dedicated to understanding the complex interactions between phytoplankton communities and biogeochemical processes in Lake Kinneret.
+The Kinneret3D Dynamics is dedicated to understanding the complex interactions between phytoplankton communities and biogeochemical processes in Lake Kinneret.
 Our research focuses on developing advanced 3D models to predict and manage the lake's ecological health.

 ## ✨ Features